 – 5 years retrospective, 5 years prospective

-The VCCC project includes The VCCC study has already begun in Montreal, Sherbrooke, and Shawinigan, Quebec.
-There are three locations in Saskatchewan, too: La Ronge, Prince Albert, and Saskatoon.
-The Saskatchewan part of the study, overseen by the Indigenous Wellness Research Group at the University of Saskatchewan, study will commence in La Ronge in November 2019.
+The VCCC study has already begun in Montreal, Sherbrooke and Shawinigan, Quebec.
+There are three locations in Saskatchewan: La Ronge, Prince Albert and Saskatoon.
+The Saskatchewan part of the study, overseen by the Indigenous Wellness Research Group at the University of Saskatchewan, commenced in La Ronge in November 2019.
 More sites are needed to complete the pilot study and relationships with communities and community organizations are being developed.

 This study is supported by the CanHepC through funding provided by the Canadian Institutes of Health Research (CIHR) and the Public Health Agency of Canada (PHAC).